Sochi Track Guide

 The T2 Vitaly Petrov Grandstand, named after former Russian F1 racer Vitaly Petrov, is positioned in one of the tightest corners at the Sochi circuit.

-Here you can take in the incredible braking power of the cars, braking hard into Turn 2 after the long straight where the acceleration reaches its highest of over 320 km/h.
+Here you can take in the incredible braking power of the cars into Turn 2 after the long straight where the acceleration reaches its highest of over 320 km/h.

 Turn 3 is the longest left-hander in the entire F1 calendar.